puthurr/ocrlayout/python/ocrlayout_pkg/README.md

 * asyncio support for pages processing

 # Release History
+## 0.3 (2020-05-23)
+- Refactoring variables names
+- Improvement on the end of blocks handling for generating the final text attribute
 ## 0.2 (2020-05-22 Afternoon)
 - Change to fit the new Azure Computer Vision SDK 0.6.0 [breaking changes](https://pypi.org/project/azure-cognitiveservices-vision-computervision/0.6.0/).
 ## 0.1 (2020-05-22 Morning)